-The NHS in Scotland (NHSS) is committed to the delivery of a resilient, high quality and person-centred healthcare service.
-In addition to adopting a quality focussed approach that enables this vision to become a reality, NHSS also recognises that a response to the recognised climate emergency is needed to mitigate the health impacts of climate change and to achieve sustainable quality in the present and future delivery of healthcare services across Scotland.
+1.1.
+NHSScotland (NHSS) is committed to the delivery of a resilient, high quality and person-centred healthcare service.
+In addition to adopting a quality focused approach that enables this vision to become a reality, NHSS also recognises that a response to the recognised climate emergency is needed to mitigate the health impacts resulting from climate change and to achieve sustainable quality in the present and future delivery of healthcare services across Scotland.